Hadronomy/solo-tid-project/docs/report.typ

 For the purpose of better training and understanding the classifiers, we will be training them with just the basic preprocessing.

-The datasets will be evaluated by their accuracy, precision, recall, and F1-score.
+The classifiers will be evaluated by their accuracy, precision, recall, and F1-score.

 The training and testing sets will be split with a $70|30$ ratio respectively.